-Cohen & Company, Ltd., located at 1350 Euclid Avenue, Suite 800, Cleveland, Ohio 44115, serves as the Funds' independent registered public accounting firm is responsible for auditing the annual financial statements of the Funds.
+Cohen & Company, Ltd., located at 1350 Euclid Avenue, Suite 800, Cleveland, Ohio 44115, serves as the Funds' independent registered public accounting firm.
+The independent registered public accounting firm is responsible for auditing the annual financial statements of the Funds.

 HOW TO BUY AND SELL SHARES